 7. Clean the Kitchen Floors

-I like to put a few drops of Lemon Essential Oil in the water reservoir to help disinfect the floor and give a nice clean scent to the kitchen.
+I like to put a few drops of Lemon Essential Oil in the water reservoir.
+It helps disinfect the floor and give a nice clean scent to the kitchen.

 Your kitchen should look nice and sparkly clean now!!
 Let me know if you have any questions about how to deep clean your kitchen that I didn’t answer here.
 Do you have any extra tips for deep cleaning your kitchen?